Canadian court orders major agriculture firms to hand over documents in antitrust probe

 By Kelsey Johnson

-OTTAWA, Feb 12 (Reuters) - A Canadian federal court has ordered a group of major agriculture companies to hand over records and communications as part of an antitrust probe sparked by allegations certain businesses tried to block online farm-supply startup Farmers Business Network Inc (FBN).
+OTTAWA, Feb 12 (Reuters) - A Canadian federal court has ordered a group of major agriculture companies to hand over records and communications in an antitrust probe sparked by allegations some businesses tried to block online farm-supply startup Farmers Business Network Inc (FBN).

-In a series of court orders dispatched on Tuesday, Canadian Federal Court Justice Denis Gascon said he was satisfied Canada's Competition Bureau was conducting an antitrust probe and that the named companies - which include Bayer AG BAYGn.DE, Corteva Inc CTVA.N, and BASF BASFn.DE - would have or were likely to have information relevant to the inquiry.
+In a series of court orders issued on Tuesday, Federal Court Justice Denis Gascon said he was satisfied that Canada's Competition Bureau was conducting an antitrust probe and that the named companies - which include Bayer AG BAYGn.DE, Corteva Inc CTVA.Nand BASF BASFn.DE - would have or were likely to have information relevant to the inquiry.

-Farm supply wholesalers, including Cargill Inc [RIC:RIC:CARG.UL], Univar Solutions Inc UNVR.N and Federated Co-Operatives Limited, have also been ordered to produce records.
-The companies have between 60 to 90 calendar days to comply, depending on the specific order.
+Farm supply wholesalers, including Cargill Inc [RIC:RIC:CARG.UL], Univar Solutions Inc UNVR.N and Federated Co-Operatives Ltd, have also been ordered to produce records.
+The companies have 60 to 90 calendar days to comply, depending on the specific order.

-Last week, the Canadian Competition Bureau confirmed an inquiry into certain agriculture companies was underway.
+Canada's Competition Bureau said on Wednesday it had obtained the court orders in order to advance its investigation into allegations a number of manufacturers and wholesalers of seed and crop products had refused or restricted supply to FBN.

+The Canadian regulator said in a release it was also "investigating whether some of these entities may have engaged in coordinated behavior against FBN," and added there was "no conclusion of wrongdoing at this time."

 The Competition Bureau had told the court in Jan.
-30 filings that it was seeking records and communications from the seed, pesticide and wholesaling companies which are alleged to have stopped supplying FBN's newly acquired Canadian business in 2018.
+30 filings that it was seeking records and communications from the seed, pesticide and wholesaling companies over allegations that its stopped supplying FBN's newly acquired Canadian business in 2018.

 The alleged conduct by the agriculture companies under inquiry, the regulator told the court, may also impede or delay FBN's successful expansion into the Canadian marketplace and/or cause the company to exit altogether.